-In 2018, we conducted the biggest ever survey of stroke survivors and their carers to find out more about their lives.
-Over 10,000 people closely affected by stroke in the UK took the time to share their stories with us.
+In 2018, we conducted the largest ever survey of stroke survivors and their carers to find out more about their lives.
+Over 11,000 people affected by stroke in the UK took the time to share their stories with us.

 We now know more about the everyday experiences of those living with the effects of stroke, which can sometimes last a lifetime.